Secured Business Credit Cards: What They Are & Best Options

 Why would you do that?
 The security deposit removes the risk from the bank, and the cardholder is able to access rewards and perks similar to those they would get with unsecured business credit cards.
 In many cases, the bank will forgo checking your credit at all (or if they do, it will probably just be to confirm your identity).

-More importantly, a secured business credit card becomes an easy way to repair your credit.
+More importantly, a secured business credit card becomes an easy way to improve your credit.
 Just be aware that banks aren’t always consistent about how they report business credit card activity.
 Some will report to a consumer credit bureau.
 Some will report to business credit bureaus.
 Some will report to both.
-Some will report to neither.
+And, some will report to neither.
 Be sure to find out before you sign up.

 It’s simple: Secured cards require a security deposit, while unsecured cards do not.
 That’s because unsecured credit cards are typically issued to those who have been deemed a low risk of default, and the borrower is borrowing against his or her good credit standing.
 The secured credit card user typically lacks this standing and thus is required to put down a security deposit.